Denver Car Accident Attorneys

 How much will a lawyer cost?

-Eddington Law operates on a contingency fee basis, which means that you do not pay anything unless we win your case.
+Eddington Law’s Denver based car accident attorneys operate on a contingency fee basis, which means that you do not pay anything unless we win your case.
 We will cover the costs of your case up front, and only take a portion of your final settlement as payment.
 In the unlikely event that we are unable to recover any compensation for you, you will never owe us a cent.

 What should I do after a car accident?